We’re an affiliate

 - What You Need To Do A Bigger Battery Conversion

 - Installation of a Bigger Battery in Power Wheels

 - Do I have to do a Motor and Gearbox Upgrade?

 - How Long Does An Installation Take?

 - Do I Need a New Charger?

 - Where Can I Get All Supplies for the upgrade?

 - Use Caution

-Need a bigger battery?
+Need a replacement or a bigger battery?

 If you are looking for a bigger battery or charger here is our pick.